 The Chancellor announced the introduction of the Job Retention Bonus on Wednesday 8 July.
 This bonus will be a one-off payment to employers that have furloughed employees under the Coronavirus Job Retention Scheme (CJRS) of £1,000 for each furloughed employee who remains continuously employed until 31 January 2021.

-Each eligible individual must:
+For each eligible individual must:

 - earn at least £520 per month (above the Lower Earnings Limit) on average for November, December and January;